 Article 115 of the Uniform Code of Military Justice (UCMJ) deals with malingering.
 Although it's sort of an outdated word, malingering is a serious offense in the military.
-It means you're pretending to do the job you're assigned instead of actually doing it.
-And it carries serious penalties, which vary based on a few specific factors.
+It means you're pretending to do the job you're assigned instead of doing it.
+Malingering carries serious penalties which vary based on specific factors.

 According to the UCMJ:

 The essence of this offense is the design to avoid performance of any work, duty, or service which may properly or normally be expected of one in the military service.
 Whether to avoid all duty or only a particular job, it is the purpose to shirk which characterizes the offense.
 Hence, the nature or permanence of a self-inflicted injury is not material on the question of guilt, nor is the seriousness of a physical or mental disability which is a shame.

 Being found guilty of malingering depends on a few factors.
 If you know you're assigned to a specific duty—or area of work—and pretend to be sick or injured, or if you intentionally hurt yourself to avoid that duty, then you fit the criteria of a malingerer.

 “Any person subject to this chapter who for the purpose of avoiding work, duty, or service”—

 (1) feigns illness, physical disablement, mental lapse or derangement; or

 (2) intentionally inflicts self-injury; shall be punished as a court-martial may direct.